ejfresch/saturnV/README.md

 2 - HOW TO DETERMINE THE CORE AND ACCESSORY GENOMES
 ----------------------------------------------------

 SaturnV comes with a small dataset of Achromobacter genomes (n = 3).
-You can find them into the directory examples/achromo/.
-We will use this dataset to go through the SaturnV commands and show you how you can use SaturnV to determine core and accessory genomes.
+You can find them onto the directory examples/achromo/.
+We will use this dataset to go through the SaturnV commands and show you how you can use SaturnV to determine core and accessory genes.

 --step1: create a working directory for the new analysis and create the subdirectory genomes/.
 Then copy the genomes you want to analyze into genomes/: